 Director Martin Ritt’s Paris Blues stars Paul Newman and Sidney Poitier as American jazz musicians living in Paris.
-The arrival of Diahann Carroll and Joanne Woodward not only sparks romance but also brings to the surface issues of race, freedom, relationships, and dedication to one’s art.
-Seeing these actors in early roles and the city of Paris beautifully lensed by legendary French cinematographer Christian Matras are a treat.
-However, the real star here is the music, with an unforgettable performance by Louis Armstrong and an Oscar-nominated score by Duke Ellington and Billy Strayhorn.
-One of only three film scores composed by Sir Duke, it’s regarded as his best, and one of the best jazz film scores ever.
+The arrival of Diahann Carroll and Joanne Woodward sparks romance, but also brings to the surface issues of race, freedom, relationships, and dedication to one’s art.
+Seeing these actors in early roles and the city of Paris beautifully captured by French cinematographer Christian Matras are real treats.
+But the real star here is the music.
+The film features an unforgettable performance by Louis Armstrong and an Oscar-nominated score by Duke Ellington and Billy Strayhorn—widely regarded as one of the best jazz film scores.